BiatrizR/MultiplayerCarRacing/README.md

  - firebase/database

 ## about game
- > Control the players with the directional arrows
+ > Control the players with the directional arrows;
+>
  > reach the end without losing life or fuel